SOC vs. CSIRT: What’s the Difference?

 When a SOC Is Needed

 It may not make financial sense for smaller organizations to invest in a dedicated SOC team.
-But as companies grow – especially those dealing with sensitive information, such as health records, credit and debit card information, and trade secrets – the risk of failing to prepare a team of qualified security operations professionals becomes expensive quickly.
+But as companies grow – especially those dealing with sensitive data, such as health records, credit and debit card information, and trade secrets – the risk of failing to prepare a team of qualified security operations professionals becomes expensive quickly.

 CRITICALSTART’s cybersecurity consulting professionals provide a Consolidated Audit Program (CAP) that can help you identify vulnerabilities in your organization’s security program and how you can strengthen them.

 When a CSIRT Is Needed

 The need for a CSIRT is much more variable depending on the company.
 Small and midsized businesses that are not under constant attack may benefit from having an IR retainer in place rather than keeping a permanent in-house team on the payroll.

 Proactively developing a relationship with a cyber incident response team before a security breach occurs is one of the best things you can do to preemptively improve your organization’s security posture.